vmware-archive/terraform-provider-vmc/README.md

 terraform apply
 ```

-Verified the hosts are added/removed successfully.
+Verify the hosts are added/removed successfully.

 ## To delete the sddc